wanyoike-max/alx-low_level_programming/0x02-functions_nested_loops/README.md

 * Script 5 shows us how to print the sign of a number whether positive or negative

 * Script 6 shows us the absolute value of an integer

+* Script 7 shows us how to print the last digit of a nuumber